mrprince88/ecommerce-assignment/README.md

 1. Product Service - keeps track of products
 2. Order Service - keeps track of orders, discount codes and order stats.

+The discount codes can be applied for every 3rd order here.

 ## Frontend